-That evening, Will and I went to a murder mystery themed dinner party.
+One Saturday evening, Will and I went to a murder mystery themed dinner party.
 We'd been planning it with my coworkers for months, and got all dressed up in our respective characters.
 I was "Flo," an heiress and former model, and Will was "Donny," a businessman with questionable connections.
-My fresh head wound actually fit in well with my role as an abused wife, so that was good.

 |Donny & Flo, as Charlotte watches and feels confused.|